Supermodel: 2000s and present day

 Emerging in the late 1990s, Gisele Bündchen became the first in a wave of Brazilian models to gain popularity in the industry and with the public.
 With numerous covers of Vogue under her belt, including an issue that dubbed her the "Return of the Sexy Model", Bündchen was credited with ending the "heroin chic" era of models.
 Following in her footsteps by signing contracts with Victoria's Secret, fellow Brazilians Adriana Lima and Alessandra Ambrosio rose to prominence; however, they were unable to cross over into the world of TV, movies and talk shows as easily as their predecessors, due to their foreign accents.
-Not to mention other big stars of 00s era such as Carmen Kass, Karolina Kurkova, Hana Soukupova, Isabeli Fontana and Natasha Poly, which also dominated the runways and ad campaigns along with Bündchen et al.
+Not to mention other big stars of 00s era such as Carmen Kass, Karolína Kurková, Isabeli Fontana, Natalia Vodianova and Natasha Poly, which also dominated the runways and ad campaigns along with Bündchen et al.

 Several seasons later, they were followed by Eastern Europeans, barely into their teens, pale, and "bordering on anorexic.
 They were too young to become movie stars or date celebrities; too skeletal to bag Victoria's Secret contracts; and a lack of English didn't bode well for a broad media career".
 The opportunities for superstardom were waning in the modeling world, and models like Heidi Klum and Tyra Banks took to television with reality shows like Project Runway and Germany's Next Topmodel, and America's Next Top Model, respectively, to not only remain relevant but establish themselves as media moguls.

 Contrary to the fashion industry's celebrity trend of the previous decade, lingerie retailer Victoria's Secret continues to groom and launch young talents into supermodel status, awarding their high-profile "Angels" multi-year, multimillion-dollar contracts.

 American Vogue dubbed ten models (Doutzen Kroes, Agyness Deyn, Hilary Rhoda, Raquel Zimmermann, Coco Rocha, Lily Donaldson, Chanel Iman, Sasha Pivovarova, Caroline Trentini and Jessica Stam) as the new crop of supermodels in their May 2007 cover story, while the likes of Christie Brinkley, Christy Turlington, and Linda Evangelista returned to reclaim prominent contracts from celebrities and younger models.

 The rise of social media and so-called "nepotism babies" has seen a shift in the world of modelling from the late 2010s onwards.
 This means that many of today's 'supermodels' arguably took a rise to fame and were given the opportunities as they have due to their rich and famous families.
-Examples of these models are Kendall Jenner, Cara Delevigne, Bella Hadid, Gigi Hadid and Kaia Gerber.
+Examples of these models are Kendall Jenner, Cara Delevingne, Bella Hadid, Gigi Hadid and Kaia Gerber.
 Despite the controversy surrounding these models and arguments that they only got their fame due to their families, they have proven to be some of the most successful models of today.
 In 2021, Kendall Jenner was named as the highest-paid supermodel, earning $40 million.
 The Hadid sisters weren't far behind, with Bella and Gigi earning $19 million and $20 million respectively.